The Industrial Revolution & Evolutionary Economics

 Adam Smith explained the universal nature of moral sentiments but was misundrstood, human nature was not about selfishness and red in tooth and claw - but rather about co-operation and how trade can generate synergies of specialisation & scale?

-When folk were free from the tyranny & oppression of Bishops, Princes, Generals and bureaucrats, natural cooperative behaviour of social animals secured positive feedback loops of survival synergies associated with specialisation and scale.
+When folk were free from the tyranny & oppression of oppressive Bishops, tyrannical Princes, dictatorial Generals and stifling bureaucrats, natural cooperative behaviour of social animals secured positive feedback loops of survival synergies associated with specialisation and scale.

 Emergent Patterns, evolution & economics